 Thom Darden impressed Bo Schembechler with his toughness and his hitting ability.
 He became Bo’s first “Wolfman” on defense.
 Thom started ten games and earned his first letter.
 Michigan posted a record of 8 wins and 3 losses and won a share of the Big Ten Championship.
 Of course, he played in the “upset of the century” and helped the Wolverines defeat top-ranked Ohio State.

 Darden returned in 1970 and played well enough to earn All-Big Ten honors at strong safety.
 He made a ton of tackles, picked off five passes and set a record for pass breakups.
 Thom earned his second varsity letter and helped Michigan win nine of ten games.
 The Wolverines lost the last game of the season at OSU and finished second in the conference at 6-1-0.

 Thom Darden returned for his final season in 1971.
 He started ten games at safety and played at a very high level all season.
 He repeated as an All-Big Ten performer and also earned first team All-American honors.
 Michigan posted a perfect record of 8-0-0 in the conference and finished the season with a final record of 11 wins and 1 loss.

 One of the highlights of Thom’s career had to be his second interception in the 10-7 win over Ohio State.
 The Buckeyes were driving and Darden leaped over the back of OSU receiver Dick Wakefield and intercepted the ball.
 It was an amazing play, but Woody was sure that it was interference.
 Coach Hayes absolutely came unglued over the play.
-He went nuts and broke a first down marker, destroyed a first down marker and earned two 15-yard unsportsmanlike conduct penalties.
+He went nuts and broke a first down marker and earned two 15-yard unsportsmanlike conduct penalties.
 That sealed the deal for the Wolverines and got Woody a lot of “visibility” on ESPN and other sports replay shows.
 Thanks to Dr. Sap for this amazing video!